SuryaChandraArukonda-Draup/Social-Group/README.md

 1. Formulation of program architecture.
 2. done with the app configuration and URL for API requests.
 3. Implemented the document schema.

-Monday's work: implementing authentication and authorization.
+4. Implemented addtogroup and removegroup functions.

+Currently working on: time delta.

 /Project #The main app folder